Police College (Qatar)

-The college targets preparing scientifically and practically trained cadres in the police science and legal areas to be appointed as officers in the force.
-In addition, it will also develop curricula and methods of education and training to keep pace with the evolution of the knowledge in the legal and police fields.

 The first batch of students was enrolled at the College on Saturday, 16 August 2014 for the academic year 2014–2015.
 They were 130 students from the State of Qatar and other the Arab states.
 A budget of QR 2.5 bn was allotted to the college in its first year.
 The second batch of candidate students were received on 5 October 2015.